nestjsx/nestjs-config/README.md

 #### Complex Project Structure

-Now let's say that your application isn't located in a folder called `src`, but it's located in `./app`.
+Now let's say that your application isn't located in a folder called `src`, but it's located in `src/app`.

-We provide as first argument the glob of our interested configuration that we want to load.
+We want to be able to set a different 'root path' to load our configurations from.
+Be it `src` or `dist`.

-Imagine a more complex project structure:
+Imagine a more complex project structure like this:

 ```
 /